-- Celiac disease affects a person’s digestive system.
+- Celiac disease is an autoimmune disease that affects a person’s digestive system.

 - People with celiac disease must follow a gluten-free diet.

-Celiac disease (also known as coeliac disease or celiac sprue) is the name of a condition in which the body’s own immune system overreacts to gluten, a protein found in many common foods such as cereal, bread, and pasta.
+Celiac disease (also known as coeliac disease or celiac sprue) is the name of a condition in which the body’s own immune system overreacts to gluten, a protein found in many common carbohydrate foods made out of wheat such as cereal, bread, and pasta.

 How does celiac disease affect the body?